 Every job has its dangers.
 Whether you tripped and fell at the office, crashed while driving a company car, or suffered serious injuries on a construction site, you're entitled to pursue compensation when you get seriously injured on the job.
 Every year, thousands of Californians are rushed to the hospital because of workplace accidents.

+At Greenberg and Ruby Injury Attorneys, APC you can rest assured knowing that the full force of our experience fighting, and winning, will be put to work on your behalf.
+Call (323) 782-0535 today to obtain your free case evaluation from a caring, proven Los Angeles work injury attorney.
 Workers' compensation laws in the state of California give you the right to medical care, permanent and temporary disability pay, and more, even if you were responsible for the accident that caused your injuries.
 Under Los Angeles law, employers are legally required to carry insurance that covers workers that get injured on the job.
 Insurance companies are financially liable to workers that suffer injuries.

 Types of Los Angeles Work Injury Cases We Handle